Cults (album)

 Cults is the debut album by American indie pop band Cults.
 The album was released in the US on June 7, 2011 on In the Name Of, an imprint of Columbia Records.
 The album was recorded over the course of 2010 and early 2011.
 In early 2010, the band released an EP, which featured two of the songs to appear on the album; "Go Outside" and "Most Wanted".
 The song "Go Outside" was featured on the soundtrack of the game MLB 11: The Show on PlayStation 3.
-The song "Bad Things" also appears in the Hulu true crime drama series The Act during the end credits of the third episode "Two Wolverines", and it was sampled on the track "She Knows" by rapper J. Cole from the album Born Sinner.
+The song "Bad Things" also appears in the Hulu true crime drama series The Act during the end credits of the third episode "Two Wolverines" and the first episode of I Am Not Okay With This.
+It was sampled on the track "She Knows" by rapper J. Cole from the album Born Sinner.
 The song "You Know What I Mean" appears in episode 6 of Amy Poehler's show Russian Doll on Netflix.

+The video for "Go Outside" is made up of footage of Peoples Temple members at Jonestown, and the song includes samples of leader Jim Jones speaking in the infamous death tape.